ft9mayank/Azure-Secure-Web-Architecture-Project/README.md

 - load balancing rule for HTTP traffic

 ### Phase 4: Validation
-The architecture was validated by:
+The environment was validated by:
 - confirming IIS worked on the private web VM
-- confirming the backend health probe turned healthy
+- confirming the backend health probe became healthy
 - accessing the IIS page successfully through the **Load Balancer public IP**

 ---

-## Validation Results
+## Outcome

-Successful validation points:

-- IIS was reachable locally on the web VM
-- NSG rules allowed the intended traffic paths
-- HTTP probe returned healthy status
-- Load Balancer frontend successfully served the IIS page publicly
-- Web server remained private while still being publicly reachable through the correct path
+- Successfully exposed a private IIS web server through a **Standard Public Load Balancer**
+- Validated backend availability using an **HTTP health probe**
+- Preserved subnet segmentation and management-path-based administrative access
+- Implemented the environment under **free-tier compute constraints**
+- Built a more realistic Azure architecture than a simple single-VM deployment

 ---